TheDreamed/AnimoEats_FlutterApp/README.md

-# Food Ninja
+# Animo Eats

-Food Ninja is a food delivery app created using Flutter, Firebase, BLoC.
+Animo Eats is a food delivery app created using Flutter, Firebase, BLoC.

 ## Features